lstrzebinczyk/the_empire_blog/posts/11-main-menu.md

 @active_page = @menu_page
 ```

-And in addition to that, we will update the rest of the class to work with `@active_page`.
-Now, we want to be able to change pages.
-The problem is that this can only happen as a result of some action that happens inside of a page, but the variables that control it are in the layer above the pages.
-We will introduce a concept similiar to what we did in the map page.
-There, we have a `handle_page_event` method, which can work with `Page::Map::Event`, and in here we will have a `handle_app_event` which will be able to handle `TheEmpire::Event`.
-Let's see:
+The rest of this class will now work with `@active_page`.
+We are storing information about which page is active inside the `TheEmpire` class, but we want it to change based on a button press inside a `Page::Menu`, which is a "subcomponent" of `TheEmpire`.
+We already solved that problem with modes on the page map, we'll replicate that solution here.

+Let's introduce an app-level event:

 ```crystal
 # src/event.cr